josiahkhoo/barter/README.md

    4. Achievement System
       - Upon completion of different tasks, users will be able to unlock achievements which gives them cosmetic rewards

-2. Landing site
-   - For SEO and attracting users to download the application

 ## **Tech Stack** (for now)